-The first phase of the project involved ethnographic research with 8 prospective users.
+The first phase of the project started off with requirements gathering, an internal research review and a competitive UX audit.
+We also conducted ethnographic research with 8 prospective users.
 Our goal was to deeply understand consumer behaviors, attitudes, and activities around topics related to the mobile wallet concept.
-We planned to use the research findings for brainstorming, ideation, and concept development.
+We planned to use the research for brainstorming, ideation, and concept development.
 Key findings:

-• No single wallet organization approach.
+- No single organization approach.
 Typically based in order of usage priority.

-• Not always rational when choosing payment method.
-Most economical not necessarily 1st choice.
+- Not always rational.
+Most economical payment method not necessarily 1st choice.

-• Concerns.
-Solution must work with current systems & have compelling value add.
+- Concerns.
+Mobile wallet solution must work with current systems & have compelling value add.

 Concept Explorations & User Testing